59de44955ebd/TinyWin11/README.md

 6. Copy `autorun.inf`, `TinyWin11.ico` and the two folders `programs` and `userprofile` to the root of the mounted volume.

-7. Use Sysinternals' `SDelete` (sdelete64.exe, provided) to zero the free space (about 7.3 GiB) of this volume.
+7. Use Sysinternals' `SDelete` (provided in [tools/](tools/)) to zero the free space (about 7.3 GiB) of this volume.
 This will reduce the size of the converted `.vmdk` to the minimum and also allows to zip/7z-compress the final `.img` file much more efficiently:
    ```
    # If F: is the volume's drive letter
    sdelete64.exe -z F: